A 4-year-old Gaza boy lost his arm – and his family. Half a world away, he’s getting a second chance - KVIA

 “I almost don’t sleep,” Abu Kuwaik said.
 “I think about Omar and I think about my kids, and the conditions they’re living in back there in the tents.”

 Food is scarce.
 Israel’s near-total blockade of Gaza has pushed more than half a million Palestinians toward starvation and raised fears of imminent famine.
-The flimsy tent her family shares with 40 other people offers little protection from rain and wind, she said.
+And the flimsy tent they share with 40 others offers little protection from rain and wind, she said.
 When one person gets sick, illness spreads like wildfire.

-For Abu Kuwaik, though, there’s no home for Omar to go back to.
+For Abu Kuwaik, though, there’s no home for Omar to return to.